 Whether you’re visiting for a few days or a few months, Cape Cod has something to suit your needs.
 There are standard Cape Cod hotels and motels if you prefer the comfort of something familiar.
 Beyond the well-known chains, look for the old-school lodges and inns or a cozy bed and breakfast for a more local experience that still offers conveniences like daily housekeeping.
 On the other hand, popular full-service resort properties go all out with private beaches, oceanfront bars, luxurious pools and spas, and fine dining in a formal setting if that’s what you’re craving.
 But that’s only the beginning.
 Hundreds of cottages and homes are available on a number of vacation rental sites.
-You can find a two-room shack on the beach, a summer hostel for a communal experience, a cozy Cape Cod cottage overlooking the harbor, or a spacious estate with room for friends and family to join you on your Cape Cod adventure.
+You can find a two-room shack on the beach, a summer hostel in Hyannis for a communal experience, a cozy Cape Cod cottage overlooking the harbor, or a spacious estate with room for friends and family to join you on your Cape Cod adventure.
 Or, for an absolutely memorable stay, check out one of the mid-century modern homes on the outer Cape with their unique architecture and tendency to blur the lines between indoors and out.

 If you need a little help narrowing down the choices, let the local attractions inform your decision.
 If the beach is your primary destination, start there – imagine being lulled to sleep by the sound of the ocean waves and waking up to the salty-sweet taste of the ocean mist.
 If you’re into the arts and shopping, start your search near your favorite Cape town’s Main Street.
 Pick a spot that lets you walk to the coffee shop in the morning before setting out on your day’s adventure then offers a convenient pit stop to drop off the mementos you’ve bought and freshen up for a night on the town.
 Or perhaps you’d fancy something in between – look for a property near the Cape Cod Canal or the Cape Cod Rail Trail if you’re passionate about cycling, a cozy cottage by a vineyard for a peaceful escape, or an old sea captain’s home to serve as you adventure headquarters as you set out to explore the Cape’s historic landmarks and museums.